kuldeepkrjha/AIRSPECTER/README.md

 - **Data Extraction:** The tool focuses on extracting sensitive information from the intercepted network traffic, such as login credentials, personal data, or any other valuable information that can be exploited for unauthorized access.

-- **Reporting and Visualization:** AIR SPECTER generates comprehensive reports based on the findings and analysis of the intercepted network traffic.
-It presents statistics, charts, and visual representations to facilitate the understanding of captured data.

-- **Countermeasures:** The tool suggests countermeasures and security enhancements for the target network, providing recommendations to address identified vulnerabilities, strengthen network security, and prevent future attacks.
+- **Countermeasures:** The tool suggests countermeasures and security enhancements for the target network, providing recommendations to address identified vulnerabilities, strengthen network security, and prevent future attacks by scanning vulnerable areas inside network.

 ## Hardware and Software Requirements